NicoOhR/Sicarii/static/assets/sicarii/sicarii.md

 }
 ```

 So far so simple, not too bad for about a weekend of hacking worths of work.
 The motivation for all of this is that this lends itself very easily to extending it self to becoming anything it needs be.
 Very quickly Sicarii can be made into a webserver, orchestrated with other contained programs to display and serve whatever is needed of it.
+For the templating I chose to use Askama and, and have recently switched to Tailwind for CSS and styling.